synominit/py_linkedin_digital_assistant/README.md

 python -m pipenv install
 ```

-Enter your username, password, inputs, dropdowns and search settings into the `config.yaml` file
+Enter your phone number, inputs, dropdowns and search settings into the `config.yaml` file

 ```yaml
 phone_number: # Enter your phone number